awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 I find this feature to be useful if you want to use StackEdit to compose a Blogger or Wordpress blog post.
 But if you're collaborating with other people, I'd stick to Synchronize unless you're sure you won't have to edit it again.

 ### Keeping track of sync destinations
 If you choose to sync or publish your writing to multiple destinations, **StackEdit** makes it really easy for you to keep track of those destinations.
 A little icon will be displayed next to the file name for each service you have it synced to.
 There is also a list in the right sidebar menu as to where you are syncing/publishing to.
+It also displays a link to the file for each destination.
+##### For example
+If you have a specific post you made inside a **GitHub** workspace, it is automatically synced with the **GitHub** destination
+If you choose not to sync with anything other than your workspace, it still